Law, Government, Business & Science

 The founding insight was not glamorous.
 It was household-level

 The best reporting on Change Toothpaste's origin points to an ordinary domestic trigger.
 New Atlas and other design coverage reported that Medicoff's teenage daughter wanted to reduce plastic waste at home and got stuck on toothpaste, a product that almost everyone uses but that usually comes packaged in multi-layer tubes that are hard to recycle.
+It belongs beside other attempts to make plastic waste visible before it disappears into routine.

 That family-scale frustration matters because it explains the tone of the company.